UK vows more Rwanda deportation flights after legal setback

 “I would be sitting back and thinking was it worth it, either from a financial or a legal perspective, to organize one of these very expensive flights again when they’ve been so unsuccessful this time around on legal grounds,” she said.

-The British government says it welcomes refugees who come by approved immigration routes, but wants to put the criminal smuggling gangs who operate dangerous Channel crossings out of business.
+The British government says it welcomes refugees who come by approved immigration routes but wants to put the criminal smuggling gangs that operate dangerous cross-Channel voyages out of business.

+The U.K. argues that migrants who use that route should not be allowed to seek refuge in Britain because they could have applied for asylum in France, a safe country.

-Migration and refugee groups point out that there are no approved legal routes for most people, with the exception of those fleeing Afghanistan and Ukraine.
+Migration and refugee groups point out that there are no approved legal routes to Britain for most refugees, with the exception of those fleeing Afghanistan and Ukraine.
 The U.K. receives fewer asylum applications than comparably sized European countries such as France and Germany.

-More than 28,000 migrants entered the U.K. across the Channel last year, up from 8,500 in 2020, and about 10,000 have arrived so far this year.
-Dozens have died, including 27 people in November when a single boat capsized.
+More than 28,000 migrants entered the U.K. last year by crossing the English Channel, up from 8,500 in 2020.
+About 10,000 have arrived so far this year.
+Dozens have died while attempting the trip, including 27 people in November when a single boat capsized.

+Migration groups say the Rwanda plan is unlikely to deter desperate people making risky journeys to Britain.
+More than 440 people were brought ashore in southern England from small boats on Tuesday, including a heavily pregnant woman and parents with children.

+Nando Sigona, a migration expert at the University of Birmingham, said the Rwanda plan “may lead to a change in the profile of migrants” crossing the Channel.

 Follow all AP stories on global migration at https://apnews.com/hub/migration